Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

-The above argument is independent of the particular geometry that underlies a network, as long as one places the non-geometric edges uniformly at random.
+The above argument is independent of the particular geometry that underlies a network, as long as the nongeometric edges are placed uniformly at random.
 In particular, the inequalities \eqref{inequal} should also hold for the ring lattice in the computations of Taylor et al. \cite{Taylor2015}.
-Indeed, looking at their results (see Figure~6 in \cite{Taylor2015}), their $T_0^{\rm{ANC}}$ curve (the dotted curve) does seem to sit a bit higher than what they observed in their numerical results, suggesting that $T_0^{\rm{ANC}}$ is indeed bounded above by the idealized bifurcation curve.
+Indeed, looking at their results (see Figure~6 in \cite{Taylor2015}), their $T_0^{\rm{ANC}}$ curve (the dotted curve) does seem to be a bit higher than what they observed in their numerical computations, suggesting that $T_0^{\rm{ANC}}$ is indeed bounded above by the idealized bifurcation curve.

-If one chooses three fifths of the total number of nodes as the maximum number of nodes that activate before a certain time step $t$ for the occurrence of ANC to be `significant' at time $t$, then one should expect the actual bifurcation curve $T^{\rm{ANC}}$ to lie somewhere between the red curves in Figure~\ref{compare_upper_correct}.
+If three fifths of the total number of nodes is indeed the correct choice for the maximum number of nodes that activate before a certain time $t$ for the occurrence of ANC to be `significant' at time $t$, then one should expect the actual bifurcation curve $T^{\rm{ANC}}$ to lie somewhere between the red curves in Figure~\ref{compare_upper_correct}.

-To find the actual bifurcation curve $T^{\rm{ANC}}$, we need to find (for a given value of $d^{\rm{NG}}$) the largest threshold $T$ that realistically allows ANC to arise before the active region of the network is so large that the occurrence of ANC no longer has a significant impact on the spreading dynamics.
-This amounts to finding a threshold $T$ that is as large as possible, but is still small enough such that we obtain a value of at least $1$ for the expected number of inactive nodes with sufficiently many non-geometric edges that reach into the active region.
+To find the actual bifurcation curve $T^{\rm{ANC}}$, we need to find (for a given value of $d^{\rm{NG}}$) the largest threshold $T$ that realistically allows ANC to arise before the active region of the given network is so large that the occurrence of ANC no longer has a significant impact on the spreading dynamics.
+This amounts to finding a threshold $T$ that is as large as possible, but is still small enough that we obtain a value of at least $1$ for the expected number of inactive nodes with sufficiently many nongeometric edges that reach into the active region.

-To avoid taking into account the activation of nodes via ANC in the boundary of an active region or very close to it, one can count only inactive nodes that lie `sufficiently far away' from active nodes.
+To avoid taking into account the activation of nodes via ANC in the boundary of the active region or very close to it, one can count only inactive nodes that lie `sufficiently far away' from active nodes.
 We use the term \emph{neighborhood}\footnote{Our use of the term `neighborhood' is different from its usual use in graph theory.} and the notation $\mathcal{N}$ for the set of nodes outside which we count nodes being activated via ANC.
 The neighborhood can consist either of the active nodes only, in which case $|\mathcal{N}|=q(t)$; or it can include some additional nodes around the active region, such that $\mathcal{N} > q(t)$.

 At a given time $t$, suppose that the $q(t)$ nodes that are active at time $t$ were activated at previous time steps by WFP from the cluster seed and that they form an active cluster of roughly square shape.
 We denote this set of nodes by